-If your filename contains some weird caracters, you can use ?, or $\setminus \setminus$.
-For example, if your filename contains a \setminus , you can use $\setminus \setminus \setminus$.
+If your filename contains some weird caracters, you can use ?, or $\backslash \backslash$.
+For example, if your filename contains a \backslash , you can use $\backslash \backslash \backslash \rangle$.

-mark weird_file\\\with-backslash
+mark weird_file\\\\with-backslash

-23.14 Restoring When Things Go Wrong
+24.14 Restoring When Things Go Wrong

 This and the following sections will try to present a few of the kinds of problems that can come up making restoring more difficult.
 We will try to provide a few ideas how to get out of these problem situations.
 In addition to what is presented here, there is more specific information on restoring a Client and your Server in the Disaster Recovery Using Bacula chapter of this manual.